lourduradjou/finance-data-website-frontend-react/README.md

 ## Live Demo

-Check out the live demo [here](https://lourduradjou.github.io/finance-data-website-frontend-react/).
+Check out the live demo <a href="https://lourduradjou.github.io/finance-data-website-frontend-react/" target="_blank">here</a>.

 ## Technologies Used